jvandemo/hb-bootstrap/README.md

 - Prevents CSS bloat by allowing you to only include the Bootstrap components that you really need
 - Includes a showcase page that allows you to conveniently see what the Bootstrap components look like while your are customizing your Bootstrap styles

+## Demo

+A clean installation of the boilerplate looks like this: [http://jvandemo.github.io/hb-bootstrap/](http://jvandemo.github.io/hb-bootstrap/)

 ## Installation

 First make sure you have Harp and Bower installed: